markdown-it/markdown-it/README.md

   breaks:       false,        // Convert '\n' in paragraphs into <br>
   langPrefix:   'language-',  // CSS language prefix for fenced blocks
   linkify:      false,        // Autoconvert URL-like text to links

+  // Enable some language-neutral replacement + quotes beautification
-  typographer:  false,        // Enable smartypants and other sweet transforms
+  typographer:  false,

+  // Double + single quotes replacement pairs, when typographer enabled,
+  // and smartquotes on.
+Set doubles to '«»' for Russian, '„“' for German.
+  quotes: '“”‘’',

   // Highlighter function.
 Should return escaped HTML,
   // or '' if the source string is not changed